greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_FOREIGN_TABLE.html.md

 :   The name \(optionally schema-qualified\) of the foreign table to drop.

 CASCADE
-:   Automatically drop objects that depend on the foreign table \(such as views\).
+:   Automatically drop objects that depend on the foreign table \(such as views\), and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the foreign table if any objects depend on it.
 This is the default.

 ## <a id="section6"></a>Examples

-Drop the foreign tables named `films` and `distributors`:
+To destroy two foreign tables, `films` and `distributors`:

 ```
 DROP FOREIGN TABLE films, distributors;